trapexit/scorch/README.md

 * test : No forward slashes -> /var/tmp/scorch/test.db

 If there is no extension then `.db` will be added.

-#### Upgrade

-If you're using an older version of scorch with the default database in `/var/tmp/scorch.db` just copy/move the file to `/var/tmp/scorch/scorch.db`.
-The old format was not compressed but scorch will handle reading it uncompressed and compressing it on write.

 #### Backup / Restore